gilmore-lab/moco-3-pattern-psychophysics/child-laminar-radial/README.md

 # README.md

 These are the R functions needed for the motion coherence psychophysics project.
+For more information about this project, see our (currently unshared) Databrary volume: <http://databrary.org/volume/218>.
+We expect to share the dataset once we have submitted the manuscript for review.

 - Folders
     - *analyses/data-aggregate/* contains the merged CSV file for all participants across sessions.